gregdurrett/fp-dataset-artifacts/README.md

 Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
 Code by Kaj Bostrom and Jifan Chen.

 ## Getting Started
-You'll need Python >= 3.8 to run the code in this repo.
+You'll need Python >= 3.6 to run the code in this repo.

 First, clone the repository:

 `git clone git@github.com:gregdurrett/fp-dataset-artifacts.git`

-Install the dependencies:
+Then install the dependencies:

+`pip install --upgrade pip`

 `pip install -r requirements.txt`

 If you're running on a shared machine and don't have the privileges to install Python packages globally,